 General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which, from the 25th May 2018 will determine how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
+The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which, from the 25th May 2018 determined how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.

 The Main Principles

 GDPR sets out the key principles that all personal data must be processed in line with.

 - Data must be: processed lawfully, fairly and transparently; collected for specific, explicit and legitimate purposes; limited to what is necessary for the purposes for which it is processed; accurate and kept up to date; held securely; only retained for as long as is necessary for the reasons it was collected

 - The individual’s rights include: to be informed about how their data is used, to have access to their data, to rectify incorrect information, to have their data erased, to restrict how their data is used, to move their data from one organisation to another, and to object to their data being used at all